harvesterrr/ml-scratch/README.md

 # ml-scratch
-Machine learning from scratch in python
+Machine learning chatbot using raw python (no library such as PyTorch or TensorFlow)